PiCAT Practice Test 2024 Study Guide (UPDATED)

 6. Mechanical Comprehension (MC)

-The Mechanical Comprehension test consists of 16 items designed to measure your understanding of mechanical and physical principles.
+The Mechanical Comprehension test consists of 16 items to measure your understanding of mechanical and physical principles.
 Many of the questions use drawings to illustrate specific principles.
 Understanding of these principles comes from observing the physical world, working with or operating mechanical devices, or reading and studying.

 7. Shop Information (SI)

-The shop Information test consists of 11 items and covers the material generally taught in automobile mechanics in vocational-technical schools and in shop instruction.
+The shop Information test consists of 11 items and covers the material generally taught in automobile mechanics in vocational-technical schools and shop instruction.

 8. Electronics Information (EI)